A Monte Carlo AIXI Approximation: Experimental Results

 \section{Experimental Results}

-In this section we evaluate our algorithm on a number of pre-existing domains.
-We have chosen domains that, from the agent's perspective, have noisy perceptions, partial information, and inherent stochastic elements.
-In particular, we will focus on learning and approximately solving some benchmark POMDPs.
-The planning problem (i.e.\ computation of the optimal policy given the full POMDP model) associated with these POMDPs were considered challenging in the mid-nineties but can now be solved easily.
-We stress here that our requirement of having to learn the environment model, as well as solve the planning problem, {\em significantly} increases the difficulty of these problems.
+We now measure our agent's performance across a number of different domains.
+In particular, we focused on learning and solving some well-known benchmark problems from the POMDP literature.
+Given the full POMDP model, computation of the optimal policy for each of these POMDPs is not difficult.
+However, our requirement of having to both learn a model of the environment, as well as find a good policy online, \emph{significantly} increases the difficulty of these problems.
+From the agent's perspective, our domains contain perceptual aliasing, noise, partial information, and inherent stochastic elements.

-As we shall see, our agent achieves state-of-the-art performance in both generality (eight separate problems with different characteristics are attempted) and optimality (the agent converges to the optimal policy in seven cases, and exhibits good scaling properties in the remaining case).

-Our test domains are now described in detail.
-Their characteristics are summarised in Table~\ref{table:domain_characteristics}.
+Our test domains are now described.
+Their characteristics are summarized in Table~\ref{table:domain_characteristics}.

-\paradot{1d-maze} The 1d-maze is a simple problem from \cite{Cassandra94actingoptimally}.
+\paradot{1d-maze} The 1d-maze is a simple problem from \citeA{Cassandra94actingoptimally}.
 The agent begins at a random, non-goal location within a $1 \times 4$ maze.
 There is a choice of two actions: left or right.
 Each action transfers the agent to the adjacent cell if it exists, otherwise it has no effect.
 If the agent reaches the third cell from the left, it receives a reward of $1$.
 Otherwise it receives a reward of $0$.
 The distinguishing feature of this problem is that the observations are \emph{uninformative}; every observation is the same regardless of the agent's actual location.

-\paradot{Cheese maze} This well known problem is due to \cite{mccallum96}.
+\paradot{Cheese Maze} This well known problem is due to \citeA{mccallum96}.
 The agent is a mouse inside a two dimensional maze seeking a piece of cheese.
 The agent has to choose one of four actions: move up, down, left or right.
 If the agent bumps into a wall, it receives a penalty of $-10$.
 If the agent finds the cheese, it receives a reward of $10$.
 Each movement into a free cell gives a penalty of $-1$.
 The problem is depicted graphically in Figure \ref{fig:cheese_maze}.
-The number in each cell represents the decimal equivalent of the four bit binary observation the mouse receives in each cell.
+The number in each cell represents the decimal equivalent of the four bit binary observation (0 for a free neighbouring cell, 1 for a wall) the mouse receives in each cell.
 The problem exhibits perceptual aliasing in that a single observation is potentially ambiguous.